kmsmith137/ch_frb_l1/MANUAL.md

   - Currently, bonsai config files must be constructed by a two-step process as follows.
     First, a human-editable text file `bonsai_xxx.txt` is written (for an example, see bonsai_configs/bonsai_example1.txt).
-Second, this is be "compiled" into an HDF5 file using the utility `bonsai-mkweight`:
+Second, this must be processed into an HDF5 file using the utility `bonsai-mkweight`:
     ```
     bonsai-mkweight bonsai_xxx.txt bonsai_xxx.hdf5